jaredbwasserman/web-games/README.md

 1. Refactor dogfight to airfight
 1. Make it so the spectator start state is accurate
    1. The data is the host's copy, so data for other players will not be current
+1. Add dodge functionality to airfight similar to Super Smash